arzwa/morph-bulk/README.md

-This Command line interface (CLI) bundles several command line utilities to perform bulk runs with MORPH v1.0.6 (C++ version), which is included in this repository (refer to the <ahref='https://github.com/arzwa/morphbulk/wiki'>wiki
+This Command line interface (CLI) bundles several command line utilities to perform bulk runs with MORPH v1.0.6 (C++ version), which is included in this repository (refer to the <a href='https://github.com/arzwa/morphbulk/wiki'>wiki
 </a> for further installation instructions.
 The CLI is written using click in
 Python3.5 and runs on UNIX based systems.